- Medicinal Plants

 Preparation of the right site is particularly important for a plant of this nature, which must maintain a dry, warm crown during the growing season lest the crown begin to rot.
 The best preparation is to spread about four inches of sand on the surface, then plant the ma-huang seedling through the sand, with its roots down in the soil and sand all around the crown.

 Seeds are imported from the Gobi Desert of Inner Mongolia Autonomous Region of China.
-Germination rate at source was reported at 85% and confirmed by an independent trial here in the USA.
-Some customers report only getting 50%, Some only 10%, but they are likely not using ideal germination methods (some report 100%).
+Germination rate may vary according to conditions and medium Some customers report only getting 50%, some only 10%, but they are likely not using ideal germination methods (some report 100%).

 One of my bestsellers!
 Also one of my personal sacred plants.